 The key amenities (all-day cafe, swimming pool and rooftop patio) are now highlighted prominently on the Homepage.
 Our goal is to always help clients accentuate their best (this is what marketing is about!).

-If you own a boutique hotel and want guests to book directly at your website so you can save on the commissions and fees you pay out to third-party sites, a Redbox Studio premium website is what you need.
+If you’re a hotel owner who wants guests to book directly at your website so you can save on the commissions and fees you pay out to third-party sites, consider working with us at Redbox Studio.

 We start with a discovery session to find out where your strengths are and what your hotel guests could be looking for.
 After this session, you can decide how and when to move forward with the development of your online marketing ecosystem which starts with a website of your own.

 If you are not ready yet to market yourself online, here’s how we can still help you: